colding10/Kingfish/README.md

 ## About The Project

 `Kingfish` is a UCI chess engine built in C++.
 It was written from scratch, however it was inspired by Stockfish and Sunfish, two very popular chess engines.
-My dream is that this engine can eventually play at levels above 1800 ELO, and will eventually create a [LiChess](lichess.org) account for it to get ranked.
+The engine was roughly estimated via the [chess.com](chess.com) Stockfish ELO estimator, and I will eventually create a [LiChess](lichess.org) account for it to get ranked.

-The engine supports a few but not all of the common UCI commands.
+The engine supports __most but not all of the common UCI commands__.
 It is tailored to work with Cute Chess, an application for playing UCI chess engines.

-__As of right now, it sometimes makes strange moves (blunders) and is still in beta development.
-It also does not handle checks properly.__
+__The engine plays a very capable and competitive game of chess.
+It blunders once in a while however, and there are a few kinks to be worked out.__

 ## Usage

+Kingfish speaks UCI, a protocol for chess engines.
 See `engine-interface.txt` for a description of the UCI protocol.

 ## Roadmap